Skip to main content

 Makes moving easier

 Moving items in and out of storage can be an arduous process, largely due to all the heavy lifting of moving bins and boxes all day.
 Storage bags eliminate some of this stress.
 Because vacuum-sealed bags are slim, they’re often easier to carry, especially compared to traditional totes.
-Additionally, since the clothes are so compact, there is more opportunity to pack multiple items in a smaller space.
-This means you can move more items at once instead of making multiple trips to organize various totes and boxes.

-Drawbacks of vacuum-sealing clothes
+Drawbacks of vacuum sealing clothes

-While there are many excellent benefits to vacuum-sealing your clothes, there are a few drawbacks you may want to consider before you go all-in on this storage hack.
+While there are many excellent benefits to vacuum sealing your clothes, there are a few drawbacks you may want to consider before you go all-in on this storage hack.

 Causes deep wrinkles

-Vacuum-sealing packs your items tightly together, often leaving deep wrinkles and creases in your garments.
+Vacuum sealing packs your items tightly together, often leaving deep wrinkles and creases in your garments.
 While wrinkles aren’t too harmful to casual wear, they can be stubborn and difficult to remove.
 Further, this isn’t the best solution for delicate or formal pieces as it can damage the fabric and possibly alter the shape of features like collars, shoulder pads, and other more constructed parts of the clothing item.

 Adds an extra step

-Storing seasonal items to prepare for the changing temperatures is already a daunting task — adding vacuum-sealing to that process may be more trouble than it’s worth.
-If you need to protect many items from the elements, save space, or put items away for a long time period, vacuum-sealing is great.
+Storing seasonal items to prepare for the changing temperatures is already a daunting task — adding vacuum sealing to that process may be more trouble than it’s worth.
+If you need to protect many items from the elements, save space, or put items away for a long time period, vacuum sealing is great.
 On the other hand, it might not be the most efficient system for short-term storage of just a few pieces.

 Requires durable bags